Epic Train Journeys in Norway

 The Roros Railway (Rørosbanen)

 This 383 kilometre line takes you from Hamar to Trondheim through pristine wilderness and the fairytale-like forest areas of Osterdalen.
 The train continues to Roros before ending up in Storen.
 From the comfort of your train seat you could spot the king of the woods, the moose peeking through the green scene.
-If Lady Luck happens to have bored the train with you, you could even spot species like wolverine, lynx, wolf and bear.
+If Lady Luck happens to have boarded the train with you, you could even spot species like wolverine, lynx, wolf and bear.
 Some species are more shy than others so keep your eagle eye glued to the window to make sure you don’t miss any surprise appearances.

 L isted on UNESCO World Heritage List, the old mining town of Roros is worth a visit.
 Back in 1644 copper was discovered in the mountains around the town, marking the start of a “Norwegian Klondyke”, which again led to the founding of the city in 1966.
 Stop by Roros Museum and the Olavsgruppa copper mine, to learn more about the history of this area.